mattfelten/mattfelten.com/work/dreamhost/index.md

 <div class="section section-inner">
 	<h2 class="section-title">Login Screen Reskin</h2>
 	<p>While preparing to modernize more of our control panel, we decided to run an excercise on our login screen, to help us refine a visual style to move forward with.
-The login screen is both a highly visible screen as well as not a really complex interaction, so we thought it'd be a perfect place to start.</p>
+The login screen is both a highly visible screen but not a really complex interaction, so we thought it'd be a perfect place to start.</p>
 	<img src="login.original.png">
 	<img src="login.variations.gif">
 	<img src="login.final.png">